 Toilet facilities throughout the park are limited, and at the moment are mostly temporary porta-loos.
 We saw toilets at the park entrance, Remarkable Rocks, Cape du Couedic Lighthouse and Cape Borda Lighthouse.

 In the past there were opportunities to camp in the Flinders Chase National Park.
-At the moment, all camping is not allowed.
-This is due to the lack of infrastructure for campers, and it is also to give the national park a chance to regenerate with less people in it.
+At the moment, one campground is open for campers, Harvey’s Return.
+Find all the information and book on the National Parks website.

 Food & Supplies